 There are several prestigious scholarships that can be attained by outstanding students through hard work and dedication.
 These scholarships provide for remarkable opportunities that can have a major impact on students' future careers.
 These scholarships include Rhodes, Marshall, Mitchell, Gates-Cambridge, National Science Foundation, Fulbright, Boren, Udall, etc.

 More information is available about these scholarships on the Honors College website.
 The Honors College works with students to prepare them for these scholarships throughout the year.
-For more information, contact Associate Director of National Prestigious Scholarships Dr. Paul Harris.

 Undergraduate Research